-It never hurst to give MegaCal/NutraCal before and after any event that you know will be stressful, like a visit to the vet or bath for the first week.
+It never hurts to give MegaCal/NutraCal before and after any event that you know will be stressful, like a visit to the vet or bath for the first week.
 I am only a phone call away or an email away.
 Your little one is precious to me as well.

 Watch for diarrhea!

 If diarrhea (liquid stool) happens more than once start to worry.
 If the diarrhea is a very dark brown/black – take a sample in a zip-lock baggy with your puppy to your vet immediately.
 This is important until the puppy is about 6 months old.
 I will be giving you some oral medicine (Panacur/Fenbendazole) that you will be giving to your puppy for the 5 or 6 days after you get him/her for prevention of the parasites Coccidia & Giardia – the 2 major causes of diarrhea (besides Parvo) so we should be fine here.
-Give your new puppy a bath around days 3 and 5 of that medicine.
+Give your new puppy a bath around days 3 and 5 of that medicine (or just wash his/her little bumm).
 If diarrhea continues – please take your puppy to your vet for additional medicine (usually Flagyl/Metronidazole and a probiotic will be prescribed).